CVPR 2026

 Workshop Challenges

-The workshop holds a competition on the newly introduced NeRSemble benchmark for 3D Head avatars.
-The goal is to find the current best method for dynamic novel view synthesis on heads and monocular FLAME-driven avatar reconstruction.
+The workshop holds a competition on two tasks of the NeRSemble benchmark for 3D Head avatars.
+The goal is to find the current best method for single-view 3D face reconstruction and monocular FLAME-driven avatar creation.

 Single-view 3D Face Reconstruction